erwinleonardy/ICE71-Decipher/README.md

 # ICE71-Decipher

-# Web crawling dictionary generator
+### Web crawling password checker
-A web crawler that crawls all social media pages of selected target in order to generate a password list used for speared dictionary attack.
+A web crawler that crawls all social media pages of desired URLs in order to generate a password profile list of our target.

-# The Problem
+## The Problem

-- Brute force attack requires high time complexity
+- Humans are bad with password
-- Infeasible for a password of reasonable entropy
+- People tend to use password that contains their personal information
-- Dictionary attack requires a good combo list which is often lacking
+- These information are often readily available online

-# Our solution
+## Our solution

-- Make use of existing web crawlers to gain information on target
+- Make use of a web crawler to gain information on target
-- Use the information to generate the password list
+- Check the password with the data we have collected
-- List to be used by existing password cracking tools
+- Determine if the user should use that password

-# Credits
+## Credits
 - [Arne Sim](https://github.com/KFSPC8)
 - [Erwin Leonardy](https://github.com/erwinleonardy)
 - [Li JinQuan](https://github.com/lijq33)